 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09 Revenue from Contracts with Customers.
 This ASU provides a robust framework for addressing revenue issues.
-The core principle contained in ASU 2014-09 is that an entity should recognize revenue to depict the transfer of promised golds or services to customers in an amount that reflects the consideration which the entity expects to be entitled in exchange for those goods and services.
+The core principle contained in ASU 2014-09 is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration which the entity expects to be entitled in exchange for those goods and services.
 This amendment will be effective for public entities for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
 The Company will evaluate the impact of this ASU after it begins to earn revenue.

-In June 2014, the FASB issued ASU 2014-10 Development Stage Entites.
-The amendments to the authoritative literature in this ASU remove the definination of a development stage entity, thereby removing the distinction between the development stage entities and the other reporting entities.
-In addition, the amendments eliminate the requirements for development stage entities to (1) present inception-to-date information in the statements of income, cash flows, and shareholder equity, (2) label the financial statements as those of a development stage entity, (3) disclose a description of the development stage activities in which the entity is engaged, and (4) disclose in the first year in which the entity is no longer a development stage entity that in prior years it had been in the development stage.
+In June 2014, the FASB issued ASU 2014-10 Development Stage Entities.
+The amendments to the authoritative literature in this ASU remove the definition of a development stage entity, thereby removing the distinction between the development stage entities and the other reporting entities.
+In addition, the amendments eliminate the requirements for development stage entity, (2) present inception-to-date information in the statements of income, cash flows, and shareholder equity, (2) label the financial statements as those of a development stage entity, (3) disclose a description of the development stage activities in which the entity is engaged, and (4) disclose in the first year in which the entity is no longer a development stage entity that in prior years it had been in the development stage.
 These amendments are effective for annual reporting period beginning after December 15, 2014, and interim periods beginning after December 15, 2015, however early adoption is permitted.
-Upon adoption of this ASU the Company will eliminate the inception-to-date information in the statements of income, cash flows and stockholders' equity and no longer label its financial statements as development stage.
-The Company has elected to early adopt ASU 2014-10 as of January 1, 2014.
+The Company has elected to early adopt ASU 2014-10 effective with its interim financial information for the three and six months ended June 30, 2014.
+Upon adoption of this ASU the Company eliminated the inception-to-date information in the statements of operations, comprehensive loss, cash flows and convertible preferred stock, non-controlling interests and stockholders' deficit and no longer labels its financial statements as those of a company in the development stage.